Overview of the Examples

 An Unstable Approach, Including Excessive Descent Rates

-- Unstable approaches can result in a loss of control, hard landings, or runway excursions; stabilize the approach early and initiate a go-around if the approach becomes unstable.
+- Unstable approaches can result in loss of control, hard landings, or runway excursions; stabilize the approach early and initiate a go-around if it becomes unstable.

 Deteriorating Weather Conditions on Approach